Lauric acid

-Lauric acid, systematically dodecanoic acid, is a saturated fatty acid with a 12-carbon atom chain, thus having many properties of medium-chain fatty acids.
+Lauric acid, systematically dodecanoic acid, is a saturated fatty acid with a 12-carbon atom chain (C12:0 in lipid numbers).
+It is a typical medium-chain fatty acid.
 It is a bright white, powdery solid with a faint odor of bay oil or soap.
 The salts and esters of lauric acid are known as laurates.
-Lauric acid accounts for nearly half of the fat in coconut oil and palm oil.
+Lauric acid accounts for nearly half of the fat in coconut oil and palm kernel oil.

+It was named after laurel oil by Theodor Marsson, who separated it from laurel fat in 1842.

 Occurrence

 Lauric acid, as a component of triglycerides, comprises about half of the fatty-acid content in coconut milk, coconut oil, laurel oil, and palm kernel oil (not to be confused with palm oil).
 Oils with high levels of lauric acid are known as lauric oils.
 Otherwise, it is relatively uncommon.
 It is also found in human breast milk (6.2% of total fat), cow's milk (2.9%), and goat's milk (3.1%).